Mosley (film)

-Mosley is a 2019 New Zealand computer-animated fantasy adventure drama film produced by Huhu Studios.
-It was written and directed by Kirby Atkins who stars in the title role along with his young daughter Leah, playing the character of Rue.
-The film also stars Lucy Lawless, John Rhys-Davies, Temuera Morrison and Rhys Darby.
+Mosley is a 2019 animated fantasy adventure drama film produced by Huhu Studios.
+It was written and directed by Kirby Atkins, co-directed by Jun Huang, and co-written by Ge Jing.
+The film stars Atkins and his daughter Leah as Mosley and Rue respectively, with Rhys Darby, Lucy Lawless, Temuera Morrison, and John Rhys-Davies in supporting roles.
 The film was released in New Zealand on 10 October 2019 by Rialto Distribution.
-It is the first official New Zealand–Chinese co-production.
+It is the first New Zealand–Chinese co-production.

 Plot summary

-In ancient times, the thoriphants were a tall bipedal species who migrated north in response to human encroachment.
+In ancient times, the thoriphants were creatures that migrated north in response to human encroachment.
 Those that stayed behind were enslaved by humanity, who used them as beasts of burden.
 Gradually, their backs became bent and they lost the use of their hands.
 Some thoriphants believe that their cousins known as the Uprights will return to free them one day.

 A young thoriphant named Mosley is auctioned off and sold to a farmer named Simon, who uses him to plough his fields.
 Twenty five years later, Mosley and his mate Bera have produced a son named Rue.
 Mosley and his family are also acquainted with Turpin, who serves as a beast of burden to traveling salesman Bemus and his associates Shank and Ollie.
 Later, Bemus tries to swindle Simon into purchasing a nearby rocky field.
 Simon agrees to sell Rue after Bera has given birth to her child, much to the dismay of Mosley and Bera.

 Later that night Rue, guided by several fireflies, leads Mosley to a cave lined with drawings showing Upright Thoriphants.
 A dispirited Mosley dismisses them as fairy tales.
 Mosley and Bera later overhear Simon agreeing to sell Rue to Bemus following the birth of her second child.
 To save their son, Bera convinces Mosley to escape the following day and return to the caves in order to seek clues on how to find the "Uprights."

 Despite being pursued by Simon, Bemus, Shank and Ollie, Mosley manages to escape into the forest.
 In response, Bemus convinces Simon to hire the services of the ruthless, tattooed bounty hunter Warfield to bring back Mosley alive.
 Inside the cave, Mosley stumbles into a sinkhole trap planted by Warfield.
 However, he manages to escape when Shank and Ollie interfere.
 Following a pursuit, Mosley manages to hide behind a waterfall with the help of several fireflies.